DMPRoadmap/roadmap/app/views/static_pages/help.html.md

 <li>If your institution is not affiliated with DMPTool (or has not configured single sign-on), you need to create an account with an email address and password.</li>
 <hr>

-<h3>Overview of My dashboard</h3>
+<h3 id="overview-of-my-dashboard">Overview of My dashboard</h3>

 When you log in you will be directed to “My dashboard.”
 From here you can create, edit, share, download, copy, or remove any of your plans.
 You will also see plans that have been shared with you by others.

 If others at your institution/organization have chose to share their plans internally, you will see a second table of organizational plans.
 This allows you to download a PDF and view their plans as samples or to discover new research data.
-Additional samples are available in the list of public plans.
+Additional samples are available in the list of <a href="https://dmptool.org/public_plans\" target="_blank">public plans</a>.
 <hr>

-<h3>How do I create a data management plan?</h3>
+<h3 id="how-do-i-create-a-data-management-plan">How do I create a data management plan?</h3>

 <h4>Create a plan</h4>